 Driving is a seemingly innocuous part of modern life and, for many, has become second nature.
-But because driving comes so easily, we often forget how dangerous it can be.
+But because driving comes so naturally, we often forget how dangerous it can be.
 Too often people drive impaired or get distracted behind the wheel.

 - About 28 people in the United States die in drunk-driving crashes every day.